CourseReps/ECEN489-Spring2016/Project2/REPORT.md

 ---
 This component of the project was to collect the IMU sensor (Accelerometer, Gyro, Magnetometer )data and display them.
 The display refreshed every 10ms.
 GPS had a button and on press of button, it takes 30-40secs to get location and send coordinates to the program.
 It has observer pattern which notifies once the GPS values are read.
 The code is available <br> https://github.com/CourseReps/ECEN489-Spring2016/tree/master/Students/akashatnitr/Project2/

+### UI/UX and Wireframe - Paul Crouther/Kyle Sparrow
+---
+The purpose of this component is the user interface and development of the visuals, the buttons, and the user experience of the app.
+The main components of the app are the windows from the MainFragment, SettingsFragment, AboutUsFragment, and MapViewFragment.